Do I need a degree in music to be eligible?

 What is the deadline for applications?

-The deadline for all applications, supplemental materials, and test scores is January 15 for admission to Fall.
+The deadline for all applications, supplemental materials, and test scores is January 10 for admission to Fall.
 In past years, the deadline has been extended to April 1.
 It is important to note that the longer you wait to complete your application and submit your materials, your chances of receiving a funding package decreases.
+Please check the graduate admission page for the most up-to-date information.

-Some programs and degrees require a prescreen CD/DVD audition (certain areas accept online links).
+Most performance programs and degrees require a prescreen audition (links to be uploaded into the online application).
 Please refer to specific programs for requirements.
 Application to the DMA program requires a live audition.
-Composition requires a portfolio of scores (one of substantial length) and tapes or CD's of recent works mailed to the department (online submission or links on the internet are not accepted).
+Composition requires a portfolio of scores (one of substantial length) and recordings of recent works (links to be uploaded into the online application).

 I am an international student but my degree is from a U.S. school.
 Do I still have to take the TOEFL?